PulpCattel/Spawn/README.md

 The **core** of Spawn is the automatic creation of a new wallet, called `spawned`, which goal is to keep the mixing history totally segregated from the user wallets.
+They are conceived to be short lived and to be renewed often.

-Spawn allows to mix with Wasabi barely touching the GUI (potentially never) and offers a simple command line interface to follow the daemon mixing.
+Spawn allows to mix with Wasabi barely touching the GUI (potentially never), offers a simple command line interface to follow the daemon mixing and uses the daemon's only feature of directly mixing into destination.

-Spawn should work without any difference on both Testnet and Mainnet (change it in the Wasabi's `config.json` file) and should work with either deb package, tar.gz. or source code.
+Spawn should work without any difference on both Testnet and Mainnet (change it either in the Wasabi's `config.json` file or through the GUI) and should work with either deb package, tar.gz. or source code.

 If you backup your funds (**always do backup!**), losing funds should be virtually impossible,